skawnain04/AWARE-RG/README.md

 ## Notes

-- Run the lattice-generation code first.
+- Run the lattice-generation notebook before the AWARE-RG query-analysis notebook.
-- Use `eval_lattice_with_bridge_nodes.json` as the AWARE-RG lattice input.
+- Use `eval_lattice_with_bridge_nodes.json` as the lattice input.
-- The stakeholder view must be explicitly declared in the query.
+- The stakeholder view must be explicitly declared in each query.
 - All lattice nodes must point to valid `domain.pddl` and `problem.pddl` files.
 - Problem goals may be temporarily updated during execution and restored afterward.
+- The FULL model is the ground-truth reference model.

 ## Citation